 International contribution to the development of digital skills

-In the Autumn of 2020 Codecool, together with leading large corporations like Amazon Web Services and Adecco, started the development of a new, EU level software development skills strategy and curriculum, as founder of European Software Skills Alliance.
-Via the Alliance the experience of the school in the field of training software developers will not only influence training of IT professionals in the region, but also on the entire continent.
+In the Autumn of 2020 Codecool, together with leading large corporations like Amazon Web Services and Adecco, started the development of a new, EU level software development skills strategy and curriculum, as the founder of European Software Skills Alliance.
+Via the Alliance, the experience of the school in the field of training software developers will not only influence the training of IT professionals in the region but also on the entire continent.